digitalsirkeith/coe151/protocol/README.txt

-Vargas, et al.         Expires September 18, 2020              [Page 32]
+Vargas, et al.         Expires September 18, 2020              [Page 31]

 Internet-Draft             CoE 151 MP Protocol                March 2020

 4.3.
 Disconnect

-   Description here
+   A peer sends a Disconnect message before leaving the network.
+This can be either a Broadcast message or a Direct message to all peers.

                          +---------+
                          |         |